Cleveland Museum of Natural History

-Donald Johanson was the curator of the museum when he discovered "Lucy," the skeletal remains of the ancient hominid Australopithecus afarensis.
-The current Curator and Head of the Physical Anthropology Department is Yohannes Haile-Selassie.
+Donald Johanson was the Museum's Curator of Physical Anthropology when he discovered "Lucy," the skeletal remains of the ancient hominid Australopithecus afarensis.
+The current curators of the Anthropological Sciences department include Nicole Burt, Ph.D.

+Curator of Human Health & Evolutionary Medicine; Emma Finestone, Associate Curator and the Robert J. and Linnet E. Fritz Endowed Chair of Human Origins; and Elizabeth (Ebeth) Sawchuk, Associate Curator of Human Evolution.

 The museum has embarked on a multi-year, $150 million renovation and expansion project.
 DLR Group was selected to design the project in June 2019, and the museum broke ground on its new visitor hall, lobby and exhibit wing in June 2021.
-A new entrance and other upgrades opened in December 2022.
-The project is scheduled to be completed in December 2024, two years ahead of the original schedule.
+The renovation was completed in December 2024.